jmg-duarte/setlistfm/README.md

 # [(Unofficial) setlist.fm Go API Wrapper](https://api.setlist.fm/)

-This is a Go implementation of the API spec which can be found [here](https://api.setlist.fm/).
+This is a Go implementation of the setlisft.fm API 1.0 specification which can be found [here](https://api.setlist.fm/).
+This wrapper requires no external libraries.

-It is configured for version 1.0 of the API and requires no external packages.

 ## [Installation](#install)
 ```